wp-plugins/jquery-colorbox/readme.txt

 1. Add the following parameter to the OBJECT tag: &lt;param name="wmode" value="transparent"&gt;
 2. Add the following parameter to the EMBED tag: wmode="transparent"

-* When I use theme1 or theme4, the Colorbox does not render correctly in Internet Explorer, but there are no problems when using other browsers.
-Why is that?

-One of the many shortcomings of the Internet Explorer is it's incompatibility with transparent pgns.
-A workaround for that is calling Microsofts AlphaImageLoader.
-This workaround only works with URIs relative to your Domain (e.g. "/wp-content/plugins/jquery-colorbox/themes/theme4/images/internet_explorer/borderTopLeft.png") or absolute URLs (e.g. "http://www.mydomain.com/wp-content/plugins/jquery-colorbox/themes/theme4/images/internet_explorer/borderTopLeft.png").

-Now, if your WordPress installation is not located directly below your domain, but, say in the directory "wordpress", the links would have to be "/wordpress/wp-content/plugins/jquery-colorbox/themes/theme4/images/internet_explorer/borderTopLeft.png" in order to work.
-Unfortunately there is no way to automate this, and you will have to edit the colorbox.css files of theme1 and theme4 manually.

 * I installed your plugin, but when I click on a thumbnail, the original picture is loaded directly instead of in the Colorbox.
 What could be the problem?

 Tricky.